MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

-# This lab is currently not functioning.
-Due to a licensing change in Microsoft Entra ID, the lab is failing.
-We are currently troubleshooting and updating the lab, and should have it back online within a week.
-Please move to the next lab.
+# This lab will only function in a non-lab-hoster environment.
+If you want to try it using a personal account, it should work.
+You will not be able to perform within the class.